jadephilipoom/opentitan/doc/security/cryptolib/cryptolib_api.md

 #### Ed25519

-For Ed25519 (a curve-specialized version of EdDSA, the Edwards curve digital signature algorithm), we support keypair generation, signature generation, and signature verification.
+For Ed25519 (a curve-specialized version of EdDSA, the Edwards curve digital signature algorithm), the cryptography library supports keypair generation, signature generation, and signature verification.
-There is no need to specify curve parameters for Ed25519, since it operates on a specific curve already.
+There is **no need to specify curve parameters for Ed25519**, since it operates on a specific curve already.

 {{#header-snippet sw/device/lib/crypto/include/ecc.h otcrypto_ed25519_keygen }}
 {{#header-snippet sw/device/lib/crypto/include/ecc.h otcrypto_ed25519_sign }}